 Apply for a Heritage Grant

-Arizona Game and Fish no longer taking applications for 2016 Heritage Fund grants
+Arizona Game and Fish is no longer taking applications for 2016 Heritage Fund grants

-The 2017 Heritage Grant application manual for the next grant cycle is being revised and should be available June 2016 with a grant submission deadline date of Friday, September 30, 2016.
+The 2017 Heritage Grant application manual for the next grant cycle is being revised and will be available on August 3, 2016 with a Heritage Grant submission deadline date of Friday, September 30, 2016.

 The Heritage Fund Grant Program was established by the Arizona Game and Fish Department in 1992 as part of the overall Heritage Fund program.
 The grants program initially was developed as a way to promote outreach in order to enhance important partnerships and generate fresh approaches in support of the department’s mission.
 Since inception, the department has had the opportunity to award more than $14 million through the Heritage Fund grants program and support more than 700 projects throughout the state.

-Applicants for the next grant cycle should refer to the documents below for guidance on applying.
-The following documents will be revised and include the Heritage Grant Application Manual, the Heritage Grant Application Form, and the various “Heritage Grant Funding Windows” documents, which describe eligibility information and provide specific guidance for goals and objectives listed within each grant sub-category.
+Applicants for the 2017 grant cycle should refer to the documents below for guidance on applying.
+The following documents will be revised and posted August 3rd to include the Heritage Grant Application Manual, the Heritage Grant Application Forms, and the various “Heritage Grant Funding Windows” documents, which describe eligibility information and provide specific guidance for goals and objectives listed within each grant sub-category.

 Potential grant recipients must have a project that is either located in Arizona or involves research in which the wildlife or its habitat is located in Arizona.